heloandrade/HLA_genotyping/version_2/README.md

 For each sample, run GATK HaplotypeCaller in the GVCF mode, such as this example:
 > java -Xmx32g -jar gatk-package-4.2.0.0-local.jar HaplotypeCaller -R reference_genome -I Sample_name.adjusted.bam -O output_folder/Sample_name.MHC.g.vcf -L chr6:29700000-33150000 -ERC GVCF --max-num-haplotypes-in-population 256 --native-pair-hmm-threads thread_number --allow-non-unique-kmers-in-ref TRUE

+During variant calling with GATK HaplotypeCaller, we observed that some variants in highly polymorphic regions were not properly detected.
+Visual inspection in IGV showed clear heterozygous sites with balanced read support, but HaplotypeCaller often reported them as homozygous reference.
+We were able to solve this issue by using the parameter --assembly-region-padding 200 for the regions chr6:32664798–32664845 and chr6:32664847–32664947 in the HLA-DQB1 gene (intervals defined in the BED file).
+This approach improved variant detection in the 1000 Genomes and HGDP datasets.
+However, this issue was not observed in the SABE dataset, and adding this parameter in that case led to worse results.
+> java -Xmx32g -jar /home/DATA/apps/gatk-4.5.0.0/gatk-package-4.5.0.0-local.jar HaplotypeCaller -R /dados/home/DATA/reference_files/chr6.fasta -I /dados/home/DATA/HLAcalls_1kgenHGDP_2024/mark_duplicate/*.bam -O "sample".g.vcf -L /home/DATA/HLAcalls_1kgenHGDP_2024/scripts/problematic_region.bed -ERC GVCF --max-num-haplotypes-in-population 256 --native-pair-hmm-threads 10 --allow-non-unique-kmers-in-ref TRUE  --assembly-region-padding 200

+We also identified errors in other regions, particularly affecting isolated variant sites.
+For these cases, variant calling was performed separately using specific BED intervals: chr6:32589645–32589647 chr6:32589656–32589659 chr6:32508254–32508256 chr6:32580248–32580250
+> java -Xmx32g -jar /home/DATA/apps/gatk-4.5.0.0/gatk-package-4.5.0.0-local.jar HaplotypeCaller -R /dados/home/DATA/reference_files/chr6.fasta -I /dados/home/DATA/HLAcalls_1kgenHGDP_2024/mark_duplicate/*.bam -O "sample".g.vcf -L /home/DATA/HLAcalls_1kgenHGDP_2024/scripts/problematic_snps-noDQA1.bed -ERC GVCF --max-num-haplotypes-in-population 256 --native-pair-hmm-threads 10 --allow-non-unique-kmers-in-ref TRUE

 ```diff
 - Attention: If you are interested only in one gene (e.g., HLA-A), you can adjust the interval accordingly.
 You need to adjust the amount of memory (in this case, 32Gb), the path for the reference genome (reference_genome), the path for the hla-mapper output BAM (Sample_name.adjusted.bam), the output folder (output_folder), the sample name, and the number of threads (thread_number).
 ```